YoshikuniJujo/simple-cairo/memo/cairo_t.md

 * [x] move argCairoT to `...CairoT`
 * [x] flip argument of argCairoT
 * [x] rename the function argCairoT to withCairoT
+* [ ] use Color in CairoPatternT
+* [ ] move CairoPatternT to the module Graphics.Cairo.Drawing.CairoPatternT
 * [ ] use CairoFormatT pattens of the package cairo-image instead of CairoFormatT values of the module Graphics.Cairo.Values